finnianr/Eiffel-Loop/doc/Contents.md

 * Integration with the Eiffel Loop multi mode application framework.
 This framework allows you to select from different applications by a command line switch.
 Useful for managing many small applications that hardly justify the disk resources of a separate project.

-To including logging facilities in any class, inherit from class [http://www.eiffel-loop.com/library/runtime/logging/el_module_log.html](EL_MODULE_LOG) and add an entry for that class in the log filter array. (see below)
+To including logging facilities in any class, inherit from class [library/runtime/logging/el_module_log.html](EL_MODULE_LOG) and add an entry for that class in the log filter array. (see below)

 By default logging is not active in the application.
 It must be turned on using the `-logging` command line switch.

 **Log output filtering**

 The logging framework offers a simple way to filter the output by class and routine.
-The root class of your application should inherit class [Unknown-path](EL_LOGGED_SUB_APPLICATION) and implement the routine `log_filter_set` as function with generic parameters itemizing the types for which logging is enabled.
+The root class of your application should inherit class [invalid-class-name](EL_LOGGED_SUB_APPLICATION) and implement the routine `log_filter_set` as function with generic parameters itemizing the types for which logging is enabled.
 To only show output only for specific routines, use the `show_selected` procedure as shown in the example below.
 You can disable logging for any particular routine by prefixing the name with a hyphen.
-The `log_filter_set` routine for class [http://www.eiffel-loop.com/test/source/eros/apps/fourier_math_client_test_app.html](FOURIER_MATH_CLIENT_TEST_APP) illustrates:
+The `log_filter_set` routine for class [test/source/eros/apps/fourier_math_client_test_app.html](FOURIER_MATH_CLIENT_TEST_APP) illustrates:

 ````